Exynix/Exynix/README.md

 ###

-<p align="center">Systems engineering student at Pontificia Universidad Javeriana, Bogotá, with a passion for understanding the "why" behind things.
+<p align="center">Last semesters systems engineering student at Pontificia Universidad Javeriana, Bogotá, with a passion for understanding the "why" behind things.
 I believe that deeply grasping a topic is far more valuable than simply chasing results, and I strive to uphold values and principles that reflect this mindset.<br><br>As a versatile and motivated software engineer, I specialize in frontend development and data analysis, with a solid foundation in web and mobile development, as well as artificial intelligence.
 I'm known for taking initiative and leading teams toward success, driven by a relentless curiosity and a hunger for learning.
 I see challenges as opportunities to grow and adapt, always aiming for excellence in both the process and outcomes to create impactful, sustainable solutions.<br><br>Below is a list of the main technologies I work with.
 Anything catches your attention?
 Feel free to shoot me a message over on linkedin, the contact information listed there, or over on davids_barretom@javeriana.eu.co.<br><br>Have an excellent day!</p>

 ###